judsonlmoore/friendsofkyrgyzstan.org/privacy.md

 ---
 title: 			Friends of Kyrgyzstan Privacy Policy
 subtitle: 		For current PCVs in Kyrgyzstan
-permalink: /privacy/
-layout: page
-hero-image: /assets/images/kyrgyzstan-mountain-landscape.jpg
 ---

 This Privacy Policy describes how your personal information is collected, used, and shared when you visit or make a purchase from [https://www.friendsofkyrgyzstan.com/](https://www.friendsofkyrgyzstan.com/) (the “Site”).